13 Top-Rated Tourist Attractions in San Juan, Puerto Rico

 This pleasant walkway winds its way along the bayfront and provides exceptional views out over the water.
 With its wide sidewalks, the Paseo de la Princesa, dating from 1853, is the perfect place to visit for a stroll after spending time in the narrow streets and alleys of Old San Juan.

-Set along the coast, adjacent to El Morro, and high above the ocean, is the beautiful San Juan Cemetery.
-Elaborate tombstones, statues, and a circular red-domed Neoclassical chapel dedicated to Mary Magdalene are some of what make this cemetery outstanding.
+Positioned along the coast, adjacent to El Morro, and high above the ocean, is the beautiful San Juan Cemetery.
+Elaborate tombstones, statues, above-ground graves, and a circular red-domed Neoclassical chapel dedicated to Mary Magdalene are some of what makes this cemetery.
+Most outstanding though is the captivating seaside setting.

 Dating back to 1540, the Catedral de San Juan Bautista, also known as the Cathedral of San Juan, is one of the most important religious sites in Puerto Rico.
 The church is famous for being the final resting place of Ponce de Leon, the Spaniard who undertook the quest for the Fountain of Youth.